Incrisz/signals/README.md

 ## Signal definitions

-- **goal-setting-completed** – evaluates whether the user has at least one goal in `user_goals`/`goals`.
+- **goal-setting-completed** – says “yes” when the user has at least one goal saved in the goals tables.
-- **customer-app-registration-completed** – the user has events and either accumulates ≥4 minutes of foreground time in any event or logs ≥4 sessions in the past 7 days.
+- **customer-app-registration-completed** – says “yes” when the user has used the app and either spent about 4 minutes inside or opened it in four different sessions during the last week.
-- **customer-app-login-completed** – the user has any event with ≥1 minute in the foreground.
+- **customer-app-login-completed** – says “yes” if any event shows the user spent at least a minute in the app.
-- **customer-app-engaged** – the user has ≥1 event with foreground time in each of the last 3 consecutive weeks.
+- **customer-app-engaged** – says “yes” if the user was active (any foreground time) every week for the past three weeks.
-- **customer-app-engagement-dropoff** – the user was active last week but has no qualifying events this week.
+- **customer-app-engagement-dropoff** – says “yes” if the user was active last week but not this week.
-- **customer-app-retained** – the user stays active in each of the last 9 consecutive weeks.
+- **customer-app-retained** – says “yes” if the user stayed active every week for the past nine weeks.
-- **customer-app-retained-dropoff** – the user was active across the previous 9 weeks and became inactive this week.
+- **customer-app-retained-dropoff** – says “yes” if the user was active for nine straight weeks and then stopped this week.
-- **signals** – convenience endpoint returning all flags for the chosen user.
+- **signals** – returns all of the above flags together for the selected user.

 These computations rely on the Postgres `events` table columns described in `schema.sql`.